vtex-apps/store-framework-course/course/steps/custom-template/en.md

 where `{templateName}` must be replaced with the template's identifying name.

 Then, you should fill in the code with the components needed to create the layout.
-Below we can an example of such implementation:
+Below we have an example of such implementation:

 ```json
 {